ocaml-ppx/ppx/doc/ppx-for-end-users.rst

 You might notice that the resulting file when using ``[@@deriving_inline]`` needs no special treatment to be compiled.
-In particular, you can build it without the ppx rewriter or even ppxlib.
+In particular, you can build it without the ppx rewriter or even ppx.
 You only need them while developing the project, in order to automatically produce the generated code but that's it.
-End users of your project do not need to install ppxlib and other ppx rewriters themselves.
+End users of your project do not need to install ppx and other ppx rewriters themselves.

 Dune_ gracefully supports this workflow: simply replace ``preprocess``